Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/discordsrv.md

    - **Add Reactions** and **Read Message History** for truncated-message notifications.
 5. Make sure the role has the required permissions in the Discord channel you plan to link.

 For tighter security, use the minimum permissions and grant additional permissions only when enabling DiscordSRV features that require them.
-See the [official DiscordSRV setup guide](https://docs.discordsrv.com/installation/initial-setup/) for the complete permissions list.
+See the [official DiscordSRV initial setup guide](https://docs.discordsrv.com/installation/initial-setup/) for the complete permissions list.

 ---